-Scan to view requirements for commonly requested documents or go to uac.edu.au/documents
+View requirements for commonly requested documents at uac.edu.au/ documents

 How your application is assessed

 Undergraduate admission

 Contrary to popular belief, getting into uni as a mature-age - or non-school leaver - applicant is not based on your age.
 There's no 'automatic entry' for, say, applicants over 21 years.